 The discerning Coutume Café © Catherine Le Nevez / Lonely Planet

-For a caffeine fix... quality coffee is now easy to come by (something that wasn't the case until recently).
+For a caffeine fix... quality coffee is easy to come by (something that wasn't always the case).
 Parisian roasters Café Lomi, Coutume and Belleville Brûlerie are all outstanding; you can find their beans at cafes all over town as well as at their own premises.
 Coutume has a great Left Bank cafe, and Belleville Brûlerie's La Fontaine de Belleville is just near Canal St-Martin; it's a wonderful stroll along the canal's towpaths to the Bassin de la Villette.

 For drinks...
-Bar Hemingway, at the Ritz, is legendary for its history (Hemingway allegedly liberated it in WWII and it's filled with memorabilia) and for its cocktails (its Bloody Marys with fresh-squeezed tomato juice are amazing but pricey, so they're only an occasional treat).
-The past few years have seen some really exciting cocktail specialists open their doors, such as Le Syndicat, which uses rare French spirits.
+Bar Hemingway, at the Ritz, is legendary for its history (Hemingway allegedly liberated it in WWII and it's filled with memorabilia) and for its cocktails (the Bloody Marys with fresh-squeezed tomato juice are amazing but pricey, so they're only an occasional treat).
+Some really exciting cocktail specialists have opened their doors, such as Le Syndicat, which uses rare French spirits.
 Breweries are also booming; waterside Paname has a spectacular tap room in a converted granary on the Bassin de la Villette.
 And, of course, good wines are everywhere.

 When I have friends visiting... the river is a must (especially at sunset).
-The Batobus is ideal for a tranquil perspective of landmarks like Notre Dame: you can hop on and off spontaneously all day, and it's a lot less touristy than standard Seine cruise boats.
+The Batobus is ideal for a tranquil perspective of the city's landmarks: you can hop on and off spontaneously all day, and it's a lot less touristy than standard Seine cruise boats.
 I always recommend first-time visitors catch the lift up the Eiffel Tower (pre-booking to minimise the queues!), then take the stairs from the second floor to the ground - it's the ultimate way to appreciate its ironwork up close.
 The Arc de Triomphe's viewing platform also has stunning views down the Champs-Élysées.

 Paris Local Catherine Le Nevez soaks up the sun at place des Vosges © Catherine Le Nevez / Lonely Planet

 A defining aspect of Parisian life... is that it's lived on the streets.
 Most apartments are tiny (mine included), so parks, squares, cafes and restaurants become communal living and dining spaces.
-In recent years, there's been a big push to reduce the amount of cars and open up outdoor areas, such as place de la République, previously a traffic-choked roundabout and now a pedestrian square (similar works are underway at place de la Bastille), and the Parc Rives de Seine: former expressways-turned-riverside parks on the Left and Right banks.
-It's refreshing to see pollution being reduced (and not before time!).
+There's a big push to reduce the amount of cars and open up outdoor areas, such as place de la République and place de la Bastille, and the Parc Rives de Seine: former expressways-turned-riverside parks on the Left and Right banks.
+It's refreshing to see pollution being reduced (and not before time!)

 My perfect weekend... involves browsing the bouquinistes (the dark-green secondhand book sellers along the Seine); catching some sunshine in a park (the city is filled with tucked-away gems, such as Paris' oldest square, place des Vosges, surrounded by symmetrical cloister-like arcades, and the Promenade Plantée, the world's first elevated park); and hitting a cultural centre.
 Ground Control, a one-time a postal sorting centre at Gare de Lyon, with an urban garden, shops, bars, street-food stalls, DJs and concerts, is a current hotspot.